anthony-c-martin/azure-resource-manager-rpc/v1.0/async-api-reference.md

 **Please note:**

   * Retry-After should be (integer), will not support http-date.
   * Location header should be absolute URI (partial URI is not supported).
   * Azure-AsyncOperation header should be absolute URI (partial URI is not supported).
   * Location URI should return 202 Accepted with no response body while operation is in progress.
   * Azure-AsyncOperation URI returns 200 and status of the operation is present in the response payload.
 The response should match the RPC contract.
+  * The [`x-ms-failurecause` header](./common-api-details.md#x-ms-failurecause-header) may be used to indicate that an async operation failed as a result of invalid input provided by the customer, or to provide additional context for reporting purposes.

 ## Creating or Updating Resources Asynchronously